 Company secretarial and bookkeeping services - provided by Automic Group, an entity associated with Mr. David Franks, on commercial terms and conditions.
 Total fees paid (excluding GST) to Automic Group for the year ended 30 June 2020 was \$312,569 (2019: \$268,388).

-Prue Kelly, spouse of Graham Kelly (Executive Chairman) is employed as the Company's part time (FTE of 0.5) Investor Relations Manager on the Company's employment terms and conditions.
+Prue Kelly, spouse of Graham Kelly (Executive Chairman) is employed as the Company's full time Investor Relation Manager on the Company's employment terms and conditions.

 This concludes the remuneration report, which has been audited.